syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To disable the Keyboard interaction with Schedule
+To disable the Keyboard interaction with Schedule,

 {% highlight html %}